 These trends have not gone unnoticed.
-The US Bureau of Labor’s (USBL) statistics estimate that between now and 2022 the home health care field will expand by more than 50 percent.
-However, this expansion in the work force is accompanied by real concerns.
+The US Bureau of Labor’s (USBL) statistics estimates that between now and 2022 the home health care field will expand by more than 50 percent.
+However, this expansion in the workforce is accompanied by real concerns.

 The Fair Labor Standards Act will apply to home health care workers employed by agencies and other third parties, and hourly wages will begin to increase in 2015.
 This significant change means these workers will earn at least minimum wage and will be guaranteed overtime when applicable.
 However, the Act will not apply to private workers hired by families.

 The next several years appear to present a collision course between skyrocketing demand and low wages resulting in a huge turnover in an industry that’s vital to the well-being of many Americans.

 Mr. Abraham is an experienced attorney and founding member of the Law Firm of Abraham & Bauer.
 The Towson, MD office of the firm concentrates its practice in Estate Planning, Elder Law, Probate, Medical Assistance (Medicaid), Guardianship, Asset Preservation and Fiduciary Representation.